-- 1. Student responsibilities (e.g., requirements for students to conform to reasonable standards of socially accepted behavior; respect the person, property and rights of others; obey constituted authority; and respond to those who hold that authority); - 2.
+- Student responsibilities (e.g., requirements for students to conform to reasonable standards of socially accepted behavior; respect the person, property and rights of others; obey constituted authority; and respond to those who hold that authority); - 2.
 Appropriate recognition for positive reinforcement for good conduct, self-discipline, and good citizenship; - 3.
 Student rights; and - 4.
 Sanctions and due process for violations of the Code of Student Conduct.

 Pursuant to N.J.S.A.
 18A:37-15(a) and N.J.A.C.
-6A:16-7.1(a)1, the district has involved a broad-base of school and community members, including parents, students, instructional staff, student support services staff, school administrators, and school volunteers, as well as community organizations, such as faith-based, health and human service, business and law enforcement, in the development of this Policy.
-Based on locally determined and accepted core ethical values adopted by the Board, pursuant to N.J.A.C.
-6A:16-7.1(a)2, the Board must develop guidelines for student conduct pursuant to N.J.A.C.
+6A:16-7.1(a)1, the district has involved a broad-base of school and community members including parents, students, instructional staff, student support services staff, school administrators, and school volunteers, as well as community organizations, such as faith-based, health and human service, business and law enforcement, in the development of this Policy.
+The Board has developed guidelines for student conduct pursuant to N.J.A.C.
 6A:16-7.1.
-These guidelines for student conduct will take into consideration the developmental ages of students, the severity of the offenses and students' histories of inappropriate behaviors, and the mission and physical facilities of the individual school(s) in the district.
 This Policy requires all students in the district to adhere to the rules established by the school district and to submit to the remedial and consequential measures that are appropriately assigned for infractions of these rules.